bob-cd/bob/pages/concepts/resource.md

 A Resource is a pre-requisite for a command in a Step.

-Resource is a term used to describe an external requirement that is needed before a step can be executed successfully.
-In the context of a CI, this in most of the cases stands for source code which needs to be continuously integrated and delivered.
+Resource is a term used to describe an external requirement that is needed before a step can be executed successfully, e.g. source code which needs to be continuously integrated and delivered.

 To denote that a particular step needs a resource: